eldridgejm/gradelib/doc/tutorial/policies.rst

 When combining multiple attempts, you can control how lateness is determined for the overall assignment using the ``lateness_strategy`` parameter.
-The lateness value is a time duration (Timedelta), not just a boolean flag.
+The lateness value is a time duration (Timedelta) indicating how late the assignment was turned in.

 Three built-in strategies are available:

 - ``max_lateness`` (default): The overall lateness is the maximum lateness across all attempts.
-This is conservative: if any attempt is late, the overall assignment takes that maximum lateness amount.
+This has the effect of considering the resulting assignment late if any attempt is late.

 - ``lateness_of_best``: The overall lateness is taken from whichever attempt scored the best (after applying any penalty strategy).